RemkoDuursma/eucfacelai/README.md

 ## Dependencies

-The code will also attempt to install any missing packages.
+The code will attempt to install any missing packages.
 If you have problems with package dependencies, here is the list of packages you need to have (and their dependencies).
 All of these packages are on CRAN.

 ```
 dplyr,doBy,gplots,mgcv,stringr,Hmisc,lubridate,rmarkdown,broom,lme4,lmerTest,car,reporttools